0xNeit/suilend/README.md

 A user can supply assets to the reserve, to earn interest, and/or borrow assets from a reserve, paying interest.
 When a user deposits assets into a reserve, they will receive CTokens.
 The CToken represents the user's ownership of their deposit, and entitles the user to earn interest on their deposit.

+# Known issues
+- I left some rounding bugs in a couple places.
+I haven't implemented floor/ceil correctly in my Decimal module yet.
+- Compounding debt in an obligation can sometimes be inaccurate because it has to be done in a separate tx.
+- The reserve prover spec is currently broken bc I overhauled my Decimal module.